irmec/irmec-website/INSTALLATION.md

 - then click OK.
 Wait until the Command progess done.

-- after its done place all folder and file outside the irmec-website folder.
+- after its done it would create irmec-website folder.

-- then delete the irmec-wesite folder
+- if you want to run it via http://localhost/irmec-website you need to do the following

 - now find the .HTACCESS and open it on any editor (notepad,notepad++,Sublime,etc)

-- now find the RewrtireBase / (Line 3) and Add this irmec/ --- Like this -> RewriteBase /irmec/
+- now find the RewrtireBase / (Line 3) and Add this irmec-website/ --- Like this -> RewriteBase /irmec-website/

 - now find the CONFIG.PHP inside Application folder then config folder, (applications/config/config.php) open it on any editor (notepad,notepad++,Sublime,etc)

 - now find the $config['base_url'] = 'http://localhost/irmec-website/'; (Basically its on line 17)

-- change the link to this 'http://localhost/irmec/';

-3rd step for database
+### 3rd step for database

 - create a database named it irmec-scratch

-- then paste this on any browser http://localhost/irmec/cli/migrate
+- then paste this on any browser http://localhost/irmec-website/cli/migrate

-4th step
+### 4th step

-- paste this on any browser localhost/irmec
+- paste this on any browser http://localhost/irmec-website

 FINISHED!

+#Linux

+##Debian or Ubuntu

+- $ sudo apt-get install php5 apache2 git

+- $ cd /var/www/html

+- /var/www/html$ git clone git@github.com:irmec/irmec-website.git

+- $ cd irmec-website

+- create a database irmec-scratch using mysql

+- $ php index.php cli/migrate

+- check your browser for http://localhost/irmec-website

+##Fedora or CentOs

+- $ sudo yum install php5 apache2 git

+- $ cd /var/www/html

+- /var/www/html$ git clone git@github.com:irmec/irmec-website.git

+- $ cd irmec-website

+- create a database irmec-scratch using mysql

+- $ php index.php cli/migrate

+- check your browser for http://localhost/irmec-website

+### Access the admin panel http://localhost/irmec-website/admin

+* username: admin@irmevagelicalchurch.org

+* password: demo